tsoding/turj/README.md

 ### The Command Language

-Right the Command Language has only `#run` command.
+Right now the Command Language has only `#run` command.
 But I plan to add some stuff for debugging as well.

 #### Running the program